3 Types of Hydro-Jetter Users: Which One Are You?

 Type 3: The Expert

 At this point, jetting isn’t something you’re learning, it’s something you’ve mastered.
-Now the focus shifts to dialing in performance, minimizing downtime, and getting the most out of every setup you run.
+Now the focus shifts to dialing in performance efficiency, minimizing downtime, and getting the most out of every setup you run.

-At this level, you already know what you need, you understand GPM, PSI, hose size, and nozzle selection, and you might be running multiple crews and managing several machines.
+At this level, you already know what you need, you understand GPM, PSI, hose size, and nozzle selection.
+You might be running multiple crews and managing several machines, with a nozzle arsenal that can attack all sorts of blockages and buildup in pipelines of many sizes.

 This isn’t about entry-level decisions anymore.
-It’s about performance and uptime.
+It’s about performance, uptime, and growth.

-- Tailored setups that match your exact work
+- Tailored setups that match your growing scope of work

 - Hose reels, tank sizes, and control systems that improve efficiency